 Social innovation is an intentional process of bringing multi-sector thinking, creativity and solutions to challenging and often systemic social and environmental issues.
 People who work together, think aloud together, gather purposely or casually in a communal space, overhear and offer—with no bad idea, through no wrong door—will come up with novel solutions to our hardest social problems.

 Social innovation is the strategic framework underlying all Foundation activities moving forward.
-Our plans for 2018 include opening a facility where individuals, groups and organizations can come together to explore, learn, work, imagine, incubate, collaborate and co-create solutions to our community’s most intractable barriers to good health.
+Our plans for 2019 include opening A Center for Social Change, a facility where individuals, groups and organizations can come together to explore, learn, work, imagine, incubate, collaborate and co-create solutions to our community’s most intractable barriers to good health.

-While the majority of Foundation community investments will be made through the social innovation strategic framework described above, grantmaking in 2018 will include a round of Empowerment grants and one round of Capacity Building grants.
-Applications will open in April for Capacity Building Grants and in May for Empowerment Grants.
-Please check our website at healthystpete.foundation/grants or subscribe to our e-newsletter for updates on our grantmaking cycle for 2018 and opening dates for Requests for Proposals (RFP).
+While the majority of Foundation community investments will be made through the social innovation strategic framework described above, grantmaking in 2018 included a round of Empowerment grants and one round of Capacity Building grants.
+Applications opened in April for Capacity Building Grants and in May for Empowerment Grants.
+For both grant cycles, the Foundation hosted several “Think-Out-Loud” sessions and other events designed to solicit good ideas and address emerging community priorities with targeted funding.
+Go to our Grantmaking page to access the list of nonprofits awarded funding in 2018.

 The Foundation’s convening work brings together a range of diverse participants to engage in a collaborative effort that serves a specific, shared purpose—tapping collective wisdom and creativity to inform choice and enable change.
 Given the substantial commitment of resources required by these efforts, the Foundation will focus on a few strategic priorities each year.
 In 2018, the emphasis and priority will be on four areas: Housing, Education, Food & Nutrition and Inclusive Economic Opportunity.
 This does not preclude addressing other social determinants of health, but rather a strategic focus to deploy resources toward transformative change.